casasglobal-org/casas-gis/casas_gis_old/PerlScripts/README.md

 (cat=1) or (cat=2) or (cat=3)
 ```

-This formula can then be used in GRASS GIS to select and extract Voronoi polygons that match any of the specified categories.
+This formula can then be used in GRASS GIS (`v.extract` command) to select and extract Voronoi polygons that match any of the specified categories.